-Even though education is defined in various ways; and often inadequately or incompletely, there has been a general agreement that education is basically a process of the blossoming of an individual and the society.
-Hence it included three domains, which are as follows.
+Stress EducationEven though education is defined in various ways, and often inadequately or incompletely, there has been a general agreement that education is a process of the blossoming of an individual and society.
+Hence, it included three domains, which are as follows.
 The first domain is called AFFECTIVE DOMAIN.
 This means the state of mind.
-In
+In simple words, the affective domain relates to how we feel.
+Thus, when our reason is full of alertness, attention, enthusiasm, buoyancy, affection, concern, joy, tolerance, self-esteem, mutual respect, mutual trust, commitment, dedication, love, romance, confidence, and positive and victorious spirit, we would call it healthy affective domain.
+In addition, the zeal and

 The second domain of education is called PSYCHOMOTOR DOMAIN.
-This implies the ability to appreciate skills and perform physical and mental skills, with speed, accuracy, elegance, ease of performance, etc. This may involve appreciation and performance of skills such as surgery, playing a musical instrument, playing basketball, or carpentry!
-The purpose of education is to nurture this domain by designing suitable curricula and syllabi and providing sufficient practical and demonstration classes; with all the necessary equipment.
+This implies the ability to appreciate skills and perform physical and mental skills with speed, accuracy, elegance, ease of performance, etc. This may involve appreciation and performance of skills such as surgery, playing a musical instrument, playing basketball, or carpentry!
+The purpose of education is to nurture this domain by designing suitable curricula and syllabi and providing sufficient practical and demonstration classes with all the necessary equipment.

 For this, a brief consideration of the traditional education system in India would prove useful.

-c] Some lucrative careers could not be sought after; in preference to the others,
+c] Some lucrative careers could not be sought after in preference to the others,

 e] All careers ensured that the society was benefited,